rafeyrana/Distributed-CAS/README.md

 # Distributed-CAS

 Distributed-CAS is a distributed content addressable storage (CAS) system implemented in Go, designed for peer-to-peer networks.
 It enables secure file storage and retrieval across connected nodes using TCP communication.
+The system emphasizes efficiency, security, and scalability, making it suitable for various applications.

-##
+## Features

-Following features have been implemented from scratch:
+The following features have been implemented from scratch:

-1. TCP Transport Connection (handshake and encoding)
+1. **TCP Transport Connection**
-2. Key Storage (Read, Write, Delete, Exists)
+   Establishes reliable connections between nodes using TCP, including a handshake protocol for secure communication and data encoding for message integrity.

+2. **Key Storage**
+Supports operations for file management in both local and distributed contexts.
+Key functionalities include reading, writing, deleting, and checking the existence of files, allowing for efficient data retrieval.

+3. **File Server**
-3. File Server: Manages the file distribution and retrieval from connected peers.
+Manages file distribution and retrieval from connected peers.
+The server architecture ensures that files can be accessed seamlessly across the network, promoting redundancy and fault tolerance.

-4. File Encryption
+4. **File Encryption**
+Incorporates encryption mechanisms to secure files during transit and storage.

+## Future Work:
+1. Support for other transport protocols (e.g., WebSockets)
+2. Implementing a distributed hash table (DHT) for peer discovery and routing.